keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Rose/Rose.md

 # Character Concept

 ###### Out of Character Inspirations
-- Ruby Rose, That One Vampire From Mia's Campaign, Grimhollow Tweakers,
+- Ruby Rose, That One Vampire From Mia's Campaign, Grimhollow Tweakers, Jester Lavorre,

 ###### General Ideas